lestrrat-go/fluent-client/README.md

 #### Pros

-This library consistently records the shorted wallclock time per iteration.
+This library consistently records the shortest wallclock time per iteration.
 I believe this is due to the fact that it does very little error handling and synchronization.
 If you use the msgpack serialization format and that's it, you probably will be fine using this library.